Bilue/swift-style-guide/README.md

 }
 ```

 _Rationale:_ Value types are simpler, easier to reason about, and behave as expected with the `let` keyword.
-Using protocols supports encapsulation, reduces tight coupling and seperates concerns.
+Using protocols supports encapsulation, reduces tight coupling and separates concerns.

 #### Make classes `final` by default